In Florida, the Auditor General is a constitutional

 Mission: As the State’s

-independent auditor, the Auditor General provides unbiased, timely, and relevant
+independent external auditor, the Auditor General provides unbiased, timely,

-information which can be used by the Legislature, Florida’s citizens, public
+and relevant information that the Legislature, Florida’s citizens, public entity

-entity management, and other stakeholders to promote government accountability
+management, and other stakeholders can use to promote government accountability

 and stewardship and improve government operations.